How To Save Money on All Your Monthly Expenses and Bills

 Annual Account Fee/Custodian Fee

-The average annual brokerage fee is $25 a year, but these fees can certainly be higher than that.
-Fortunately, it’s possible to find ways to lower your annual fees or eliminate them completely.
+While average annual broker fees vary, it’s possible to find ways to lower your annual fees or eliminate them completely.
 There are discount brokers out there, as well as brokers who simply don’t charge annual fees, such as Fidelity.
 Ultimately, you’ll need to do your research, weighing the pros and cons of each brokerage — including whether or not the fee is worth it — and choose the brokerage that makes the most sense for your financial needs.

 Investment Management/Advisory Fees